Feline Leukemia Virus (FeLV)

 Strategies for FeLV testing

 FeLV infection can cause various types of cancer, especially lymphoma and, as the name implies, leukemia.
 It can also cause anemia and deficiencies of other blood cell lines, as well as causing general immunosuppression that makes the cat vulnerable to numerous infectious diseases.
-Acutely infected kittens may have several years of good quality life before developing signs of disease, and some individual cats may live much longer.
+Acutely infected kittens may have several years with a good quality of life before developing signs of disease, and some individual cats may live much longer.
 However, 50% of infected cats living in multiple cat households will die within two years of contracting the disease, and that number increases to 80% after three years.

 Treatment consists of good nourishment, protection from stress, and management of secondary conditions.
 There is no treatment that has been shown to be effective in curing FeLV infection.